jsoodeen/Meedy-a/README.md

-# Social media is MEEDYER than over cooked turkey breast
+# Social media is meedia than over cooked turkey breast
 as the great Morissey once said:

 >"Oh, I didn't realise that you wrote poetry